dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/new-db.md

   The EF Core tools version '2.1.1-rtm-30846' is older than that of the runtime '2.1.2-rtm-xxxxx'.
 Update the tools for the latest features and bug fixes.
   ```

-  For this tutorial the tools version is fine.
+  For this tutorial, the tools version is fine.

 * Run `dotnet ef database update` to apply the new migration to the database.
 This command creates the database before applying migrations.